 Radiculitis

-Radiculitis or radicular pain is pain that radiates along the path of a specific nerve as the response of pressure on the nerve root.
-Radiculitis can occur in any area of the spine and lead to moderate to severe pain.
-Lumbar radiculitis refers to pain that radiates down the legs along the nerve pathways originating in the lumbar spine.
+Radiculitis or radicular pain radiates along the path of a specific nerve as a response to pressure on the nerve root.
+Radiculitis can occur in any area of the spine, leading to moderate to severe pain.
+Lumbar radiculitis is pain that radiates down the legs along the nerve pathways originating in the lumbar spine.
 This type of pain is often accompanied by sensations of tingling, numbness, or muscle weakness along the path covered by the affected nerve.

 radiculitis/radicular pain